leenajaaskelainen/leenajaaskelainen.github.io/index.md

 in a sense have a body. *Out of Body Experience* utilizes this feeling of detachment.

-*Out of Body Experience* will be exhibited as a part of Kotka Art annual art show during summer of 2018 in Kotka.
+*Out of Body Experience* was exhibited as a part of Kotka Art annual art show during the summer of 2018 in Kotka.
+The art work provided many art show guests with a first time experience of virtual reality as a technology, and was very well received.

 > My body causes some confusion in people.
 They are thinking whether I'm male or female, and sometimes they try to harrass me or mock me, or misgender me on purpose.